pop-os/docs/src/customize-pop/desktop-options.md

 ## Top Bar

-Display or hide the (1) workspaces or (2) applications buttons on the top bar, and set the (3) date, time, and notifications to left, right, or center.
+Display or hide the (1) Workspaces or (2) Applications buttons on the top bar, and set the (3) date, time, and notifications to left, right, or center.

 ![Top Bar](/images/customize-desktop/top-bar.png)